ER (TV series): Foreign adaptations

 In March 2012, Warner Bros.
 International Television announced that they would sell the format rights to ER to overseas territories.
 This allowed foreign countries to produce their own version of the series.

 In June 2013, Warner Bros.
-International Television and Emotion Production from Belgrade, Serbia, announced a Serbian version of ER.
-Urgentni Centar premiered on October 6, 2014, on TV Prva.
-As of 2014 a Colombian version was planned.
+International Television and Emotion Production announced a Serbian version of ER.
+Urgentni centar premiered on October 6, 2014, on TV Prva.
+A total of 246 episodes of the show have been produced, spanning 4 seasons, with the series finale being shown on March 18, 2025.